DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 gantt.config.auto_scheduling_strict = true;
 ~~~

+{{note Note that starting from v6.1 the config works only when the api/gantt_auto_scheduling_compatibility_config.md option is enabled.}}

 ###Initial auto-scheduling

 The api/gantt_auto_scheduling_initial_config.md property specifies whether gantt will do auto scheduling on data loading.
 It's set to true by default: